Table of Contents

 Learn how to

 We hope you understand the Laravel Folder Structure.
-We discussed the folder structure and their roles.
+We discussed the folder structure and its roles.
 This post will help you in your development.
 You can find the community on laravel.io, Laracasts Discuss, LaraChat, Discord, Reddit and laracon.net.